andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

 ### Wrapping up

 Implementing &#8220;pull to refresh&#8221; is a common need that arises when working with table views.
-Here we&#8217;ve explored how to implement this feature using both a `UITableViewController` _and_ with a regular view controller and a table view.
+Here we've explored how to implement this feature using both a `UITableViewController` _and_ with a regular view controller and a table view.

 <a name="share" class="jump-target"></a>